Cray-HPE/docs-csm/troubleshooting/known_issues/cray-tftp-upload.md

 ## FIX

-If you receive the following type of error please apply the workaround:
+If you receive the following type of error, then apply the workaround:

 ```text
 Uploading file: curr.json